WaterH2P/NJU-Software-Engineering-kaoyan-2019/H2P/English/Writing.md

 2011 年

 ```
 What looks beyond dispute is that in the easy and simple chart, the amount of Chinese cars, form the year of 2008 to 2009, rocketed by 9 percent.
-On the contray, the quantity of cars made in Japan, in the meanwhile, shrank to 25 percent.
+On the contrary, the quantity of cars made in Japan, in the meanwhile, shrank to 25 percent.
 The symbolic meaning of the graph seems that cars of China, to my knowledge, become popular in the market.
 ```

 <br>